costain/workzone/README.md

   user.parquet
 ```

 > **Note:** The AIDev dataset is not redistributed with this artifact.
+Please download
+> **AIDev v3** from its official Zenodo record
+> https://zenodo.org/records/16919272 (DOI: 10.5281/zenodo.16919272), released on
-Please obtain it from its official source and place the files as shown above.
+> November 5, 2025, and place the Parquet files as shown above.

 ---